Edo people: Fashion

 The Edo people have a rich and flamboyant traditional fashion style.
 This is usually prominent during ceremonies such as weddings, coronation and the like.
 When it comes to cultural attire, the Edo people maintain a unique way of dressing.
 Coral bead accessories are a true passion for Edo women and men.
 Common attire includes coral beads, anklets, raffia work and so on.
 The men usually wear a white T-shirt or shirt and above it, a multicolored striped fabric.
 There are options with other patterns.
 The choice of headdress depends on the preferences of a man.
 Some men even prefer to wear black hats as part of their traditional attire.

 It is also popular to choose a carved walking stick that makes a groom look like a true gentleman.
 Wearing a wrapper around the waist is also a tradition for many men.

 The cultural attire is usually accompanied by a cap or hat.
 The caps are often called headdress and are made either of a mesh of coral beads or of fabric.

-The women tie wrappers made from a variety of fabrics including velvet, lace and george.
-They also wear the Ewu-ivie, a beaded cape or blouse.
-Women adorn their necks with coral beads known as Ivie-uru and wear the Ivie-obo on their hands and beaded earrings.
-Their handbag is made out of coral beads as well the Ekpa-ivie.
+Women commonly wear wrappers crafted from fabrics like velvet, lace, and George fabric.
+They also wear a beaded cape or blouse known as the ewu-ivie.
+Women adorn their necks with coral beads known as ivie-uru and wear the ivie-obo on their hands and beaded earrings.
+Their handbag is made out of coral beads as well the ekpa-ivie.

 Traditional beliefs

 In the traditional religion of the Edo, there exists, besides the human world, an invisible world of supernatural beings acting as interceders for the human world.
 Offerings are made to them in their respective shrines.
 Osanobua is the creator and Supreme God.
 His son/daughter Olokun is ruler of all bodies of water and is responsible for the prosperity and fertility of his/her human followers.
 Another son Ogun, is the patron god of metalworkers.
 The epithet Osanobua Noghodua means God Almighty.
 The word Osanobua encompasses a large number of divine principles - including the divine state of being merciful, timeless, goodness, justice, sublimity, and supreme.
 In the Edo belief system, Osanobua has the divine attributes of omnipresence (orhiole), omniscience (ajoana), and omnipotence (udazi).
 The Supreme Deity is believed to be present everywhere and at all times.
+Other traditional deities include Shango the god of thunder and Osun the god of medicine.